How To Fix Lower Back Pain

 Back Pain Why?

-Editorials, studies, and news reports state that back pain is mysterious and difficult to remedy, but back pain is not difficult to fix or prevent.
+Studies and news reports state that back pain is mysterious and difficult to remedy, but back pain does not have to be difficult to fix or prevent.

-Eight of ten people in the United States have back pain at some point- trying hundreds of thousands of daily treatments physical therapy, surgery, exercise, massage, pain management, chiropractic, acupuncture.
-Pain may reduce at the time because most movement makes you feel better, but pain comes back because you have not stopped the cause.
 The answer is simple.
-People do an astonishing number of things every day to strain, weaken, and pressure their backs.
+People do an astonishing number of things every day to do ordinary activities with injurious movement habits.
 They bend wrong hundreds of times every day.
 They do exercise with the same poor body mechanics.
 They stand, bend, sit, and lift wrong every day, hold muscles tightly while they move around, then do bad exercises that add to the strain.
-They may do "back exercises," but not be aware that strong muscles will not automatically give you good posture, make you bend and lift properly, or make up for all the things you do the rest of the day to hurt your back.
 People wonder why they still get pain even though they "do their exercises."
+They do "back exercises," but do not know that strong muscles will not automatically give you healthy posture, make you bend and lift properly, or make up for all the things you do the rest of the day to injure your back.
+Back pain treatments are done by the hundreds of thousands daily: physical therapy, surgery, exercise, massage, pain management, chiropractic, acupuncture.
+Pain may reduce at the time, as almost any movement makes you feel briefly better, or the treatments are done lying down in positions where most people would feel better anyway.
+Pain returns if you have not stopped the cause.
 Many wind up in back surgery, or long term or recurring pain, not understanding why their physical therapy or exercise program, or pills, or yoga "didn't work."
 They call it "stress."
 Instead, it is simple to retrain unhealthful movement and habits.
-Then you stop the cause of the injury and the pain will stop.
+Stop the cause of the injury and the pain will stop.

 1. Bad Discs (herniation, degeneration, bulging, slipping discs), Sciatica, and Lower Back Strain

+Bad bending injures discs.
 You know you shouldn't bend wrong, But you do all day, every day picking up socks, petting the dog, for laundry, trash, making the bed, looking in the refrigerator, and all the dozens of times you bend over things.
 Then you go to the gym and lift weights bent over, stretch by touching your toes, do yoga with repeated forward bends, then lift and carry bags like that.
-No wonder your back hurts.
+No wonder your back eventually accrues damage and injury.

-- Years of bent forward sitting, standing, and lifting habits are enough to injure your back as badly as a single accident.
+Years of bent forward sitting and standing, and bad lifting and stretching where you stand or sit and lean forward, are enough to injure your back over time as badly as a single accident.

-- A degenerating disc is not a disease, but a simple, mechanical injury that can quickly heal, if you just stop grinding it and physically pushing it out of place with terrible habits.
+A degenerating disc is not a disease, but a simple, mechanical injury that can quickly heal, if you stop grinding it and physically pushing it out of place with unhealthy habits.

-Sitting with lower back rounded (and bending that way too)
+Sitting with lower back rounded (and constant bad bending)

-can eventually hurt the soft tissue and push lower back discs out (degenerate and herniate or bulge them)
+can eventually hurt the soft tissue and push lower back discs outward (herniate or bulge)

 Discs Can Heal